 Homemade Glass Cleaner

 Between the kid’s fingerprints and the dog’s nose art on the windows, glass cleaner is something I go through pretty quickly.
-To test out this homemade glass cleaner recipe, I enlisted my youngest and told him the words he always wanted to hear – I wanted you to make a mess.
+To test out this homemade glass cleaner recipe, I enlisted my youngest and told him to make a mess.
 He stared at me like it was a trap.
-He had a great time messing up the bathroom mirror, flicking toothpaste and soap suds on it.
+He had a great time messing up the bathroom mirror, flicking toothpaste and soap suds on it!
 It was completely filthy by the time he was done and we let the mess dry for about 15 minutes.

 The recipe I am trying today can be found here:

-Lesa has you mix up rubbing alcohol, white vinegar, cornstarch & warm water – all things I already had lying around their house.
+Lesa from Better Hens & Gardens has you mix up rubbing alcohol, white vinegar, cornstarch, & warm water – all things I already had lying around their house.
 For my super scientific experiment I squirted 5 sprays of the homemade solution on the left half of the mirror and 5 sprays of Windex on the right half and wiped it clean.
 Both cleaners left the mirror sparkling and streak free.
 The homemade cleaner did require a little more wiping, but for just a few pennies for the entire bottle I can scrub a little more!

 Homemade Antibacterial Bathroom Cleaning Spray